discipl/flinteditor-mps/README.md

 7. To preview the generated json right click in the Flint model and select preview generated text.
 The file is located at `/solutions/{solution-name}/source_gen/{solution-name}/{model-name]/{flint-model-name}.flint.json`.
 8. Right click on the created model and select `New > FlintModelRunner`
 9. Configure the runner.
-10. To open the Compliance By Design demo right click in the FlintModelRunner and select Run FlintModel.
+10. To open the Compliance By Design demo generate de model (ctrl + F9),  right click on the FlintModelRunner and select Run FlintModel.

 ## Plugin Description